braze-inc/braze-docs/_docs/_contributing/content_management/images.md

 ### Step 2: Update the image

 When updating an existing image, you can either add a new image file or replace the existing image file.
+Be sure your new image follows the [Braze Docs Style Guide]({{site.baseurl}}/contributing/style_guide/).

 - **Add new file:** Use this method if the original image depicts completely out-of-date content, such as an image depicting a deprecated feature or workflow.
 - **Overwrite existing file:** Use this method if the original image depicts accurate content, but is visually out-of-date, such as an image depicting a technology partner's old branding.
 Always use this method when possible as it reduces the total number of images stored in the Braze Docs repository.

 {% tabs local %}
 {% tab add new file%}
 Generally, your new image should be added to the same directory as the other images on this page, however you may use your best judgment.
-Confirm your new image follows the [Braze Docs Style Guide]({{site.baseurl}}/contributing/style_guide/), then add the PNG file to the relevant location in `assets/img/`.
+When you're ready, add the PNG file to the relevant location in `assets/img/`.

 {% alert warning %}
 Do not delete the old image file when you add your new one.